orangespaceman/training-notes/php.md

  - `" OR "a"="a`
  - `') OR ('a'='a`

-Think about a basic og-in script:
+Think about a basic log-in script:

 ```
 SELECT `username`, `password` FROM `users` WHERE `username` = '$_POST['u']' AND `password` = '$_POST['p']';